Chain-of-Title / Sworn Document

 Identify two disinterested witnesses

 Two witnesses who are not heirs, devisees, or creditors of the decedent and who have personal knowledge of the family.
-Most title examiners want witnesses who knew the decedent for at least ten years.
-Texas Estates Code Section 203.002 prescribes the witness affidavit form.
+Texas Estates Code Chapter 203 does not require witnesses, and Section 203.002 prescribes a single-affiant form, but title examiners and title underwriters treat the two-witness corroboration block as the standard and most want witnesses who knew the decedent for at least ten years.
+Some other heirship-recording states require witnesses by statute, so confirm the rule of the state where the property is located.
 Fill in the witness blocks at the end of the template before notarization.

 4. 4